arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 1. Enter your **Live ID credentials** associated with the Storage Account you are using and sign in to Windows Azure.

-1. Expand the **Storage** dropdown and in there your account name.
+1. Expand the **Storage** drop-down and within it your account name.
 Notice that there is an entry for Tables, Blobs and Queues.

 1. Expand the **Tables** container.
 You will see the **Photos** table under it.